 In Public Places

-QR Codes can be installed in public places, such as bus depots, parks, museums, heritage sites to support and guide tourists.
+You can install QR codes in public places, such as bus depots, parks, museums, heritage sites to support and guide tourists.
 For instance, the USA’s Central Park has several QR codes that store social media links, interesting cultural facts, and directions.

 On Brochures and Tickets